microsoft/winfile/README.md

 5. added context menus in both panes
 6. improved the means by which icons are displayed for files
 7. F12 runs notepad or notepad++ on the selected file
-8. moved the ini file location to %AppData%\Microsoft\winfile
+8. moved the ini file location to %AppData%\Roaming\Microsoft\WinFile
 9. File.Search can include a date which limits the files returned to those after the date provided;
 the output is also sorted by the date instead of by the name
 10. File.Search includes an option as to whether to include sub-directories